Mario Mariani: Career

 After creating the experimental band Broz Ensemble, he began to write movie soundtracks for highly appreciated Italian directors and artists, including Vittorio Moroni, Gianluigi Toccafondo and Matteo Pellegrini.
 He also writes musics for TV advertisings for clients like Microsoft, Toyota, Ferrero, Tele2 and Fiat.

-He composed two different editions of the main theme for the prestigious Mostra Internazionale d’Arte Cinematografica of Venice’s Biennale in 1999-2001 and 2005-2007.
+He composed two different editions of the main theme for the prestigious Venice Film Festival in 1999-2001 and 2005-2007.

 Strongly recognizable for his personal and eclectic approach on piano, Mario Mariani imagines his instrument as an orchestra, with a style that goes from contemporary music to theatrical performances, often in collaboration with actors and visual artists like Giuliano Del Sorbo, Massimo Ottoni and Graziella Galvani.
-He calls his style “transpersonal instantaneous composition”.
+He calls his style "transpersonal instantaneous composition".

-In 2008 he won the first prize at Novaracinefestival for Best Soundtrack with the movie “under my garden” by Andrea Lodovichetti.
+In 2008 he won the first prize at Novaracinefestival for Best Soundtrack with the movie "under my garden" by Andrea Lodovichetti.

-In 2010 he brought a grand piano into a cave called “Grotta dei Prosciutti”, on the top of a mountain called Monte Nerone, living there for a whole month and offering one free concert each night.
+In 2010 he brought a grand piano into a cave called "Grotta dei Prosciutti", on the top of a mountain called Monte Nerone, living there for a whole month and offering one free concert each night.

-He created a unique festival named “Teatro Libero del Monte Nerone” (Free theatre of Monte Nerone) that takes place every August since 2011 in the middle of a wood between Marche and Umbria.
+He created a unique festival named "Teatro Libero del Monte Nerone" (Free theatre of Monte Nerone) that takes place every August since 2011 in the middle of a wood between Marche and Umbria.

-With his second piano solo album “Elementalea” (2011) he starts his own label named “Zingaroton”.
-Mariani played since 2013 Danny Elfman’s scores Beetlejuice and Scissorhands and Bernard Hermanns Psycho score.
+With his second piano solo album "Elementalea" (2011) he starts his own label named "Zingaroton".
+Mariani played since 2013 Danny Elfman's scores Beetlejuice and Scissorhands and Bernard Hermann's Psycho score.